-- 4.4.12 The 2019/20 monitoring period saw the first recorded net loss of employment floorspace (517sq.m.) through completions since the 2014/15 monitoring period.
-The continued monitoring of employment land is considered highly important due to the anticipated redevelopment of several large employment sites within Eastleigh and Chandler's Ford along with the more recent loss of sites initially proposed to be allocated for employment for the purposes of the submitted Local Plan (2016-2036). - 4.4.13 As of 31st March 2020, 20,405sq.m. of net additional floorspace has been delivered since the 2011/12 monitoring period although over the same period, there has been a recorded loss of 51,065sq.m. of employment floorspace to other uses.
-This both highlights and justifies the need for the proposed employment allocations in the submitted Local Plan (2016-2036) which will be incorporated into the monitoring figures upon adoption.

-4.4.14 In addition to the above, the submitted Local Plan (2016-2036) is also proposing the development of new employment floorspace at Eastleigh Riverside / Southampton Airport.
+- 4.4.13 The continued monitoring of employment land is considered highly important due to the anticipated redevelopment of several large employment sites within Eastleigh and Chandler's Ford along with the more recent loss of sites initially proposed to be allocated for employment for the purposes of the submitted Local Plan (2016-2036). - 4.4.14 As of 31st March 2021, 23,603sq.m. of net additional floorspace has been delivered since the 2011/12 monitoring period although over the same period, there has been a recorded loss of 54,992sq.m. of employment floorspace to other uses.
+This both highlights and justifies the need for the proposed employment allocations in the submitted Local Plan (2016-2036) which will be incorporated into the monitoring figures upon adoption. - 4.4.15 In addition to the above, the submitted Local Plan (2016-2036) is also proposing the development of new employment floorspace at Eastleigh Riverside / Southampton Airport.
 The Updated Employment background paper (June 2019) shows that 131,900sq.m. could be developed on these sites which comprise the Southampton Airport Economic Gateway (SAEG).
 This is reflective of the Council's longer-term aspirations to provide employment land on these regionally significant strategic employment land allocations subject to the Chickenhall Lane link road (CLLR) being delivered.